CarletonURocketry/ground-station-complete/README.md

 To run the Python backend, React frontend and nginx tile server, use `docker compose up &`.
 If it is your first time running this command, it should take a few minutes to build the images, successive runs should execute much faster.

 The frontend can be accessed at http://localhost:3000/ and the backend can be accessed at http://localhost:33845/.
 If you're really interested, the tiling server can be accessed at http://localhost:8000/ but you also can only query for the images directly.

+When developping using this repo and docker compose, you're going to have to rebuild the compose when trying out new changes.
+To do this, run `docker compose build` while the containers aren't running.
+This should be relatively quick if the images have already been built.